CarperAI/OpenELM/CONTRIBUTING.md

 6. Push the changes to your fork.

 Finally ... 🥁 ...
-Create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to the `OpenEvolve` repository!
+Create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to the `OpenELM` repository!
 Make sure to include a description of your changes and link to any relevant issues.

 ## Asking questions